 The amazing Thomas Sopwith

-Sopwith with balloonist James Glaisher Thomas Sopwith's friendship with Armstrong was crucial in bringing the inventor to national prominence and helping him to get his business at Elswick off to a promising start.
+Thomas Sopwith's friendship with Armstrong was crucial in bringing the inventor to national prominence and helping him to get his business at Elswick off to a promising start.

 Sopwith was born in Newcastle in 1803, seven years before Armstrong, and was apprenticed early in life to his father, a cabinet-maker in Pilgrim Street.
 But he carved out a highly successful career as a land-surveyor and engineer, becoming in 1845 chief manager of the Beaumont lead mines at Allenheads in the North Pennines.
 He was also a talented geologist who helped to set up a national Mining Records Office.

 Sopwith numbered among his friends most of the leading engineers and scientists of the day, including George and Robert Stephenson, Isambard Kingdom Brunel, Michael Faraday, William Buckland, Adam Sedgwick, Charles Babbage and Roderick Murchison, as well as architects such as Charles Barry and Decimus Burton.
 His many other interests included astronomy, meteorology and organ-playing.
 He was a Fellow of the Royal Society and a member of 26 learned societies, including the Literary and Philosophical Society of Newcastle upon Tyne.
+The photograph above shows the diarist with the balloonist and astronomer James Glaisher.

 Starting in 1822 and continuing until his death 57 years later, Thomas Sopwith kept a journal written in beautiful copperplate, which survives today as 168 leather-bound volumes containing records of all the important scientific developments of the day, as well as Sopwith's observations about his personal life and the activities of his friends and neighbours.
+It is a matchless source for the early adult life and exploits of William Armstrong.

 'It was my good fortune to know Armstrong when he was wholly occupied, as regards professional avocations, with the law,' wrote Sopwith in his diary for October 1876.
 'I witnessed some of his early experiments with hydraulic apparatus and actively assisted in the publication of his researches.
 I accompanied him on the first occasion of his seeing electricity developed from steam, and I wear daily in my pocket a gold pencil bearing the name of the only other person present on that occasion, namely the late William Daniel Anderson.'